diego-betto/express-pg-session-next/readMe.md

-# express-pg-session
+# express-pg-session-next
-A customizable PostgreSQL session store for Connect / Express
+A customizable PostgreSQL session store for Connect / Express.
+**This is a fixed version** of [express-pg-session](https://github.com/sanjaypojo/express-pg-session).
+The original library is [express-pg-session](https://www.npmjs.com/package/express-pg-session).

 ## Forked from connect-pg-simple
 Most of the code is borrowed from [connect-pg-simple](https://github.com/voxpelli/node-connect-pg-simple)